The integral polytope group

-For a general partition $\P$, let $\H$ be the set of those hyperplanes in $V$ which contain a $(\dim(V)-1)$-dimensional polytope of $\P$.
-Let $\QQ$ be the partition of $P$ with respect to $\H$.
-We can think of $\QQ$ as obtained from $\P$ by extending the codimension $1$ polytopes of $\P$ through $P$, see \cref{fig:partition}.
+For a general partition $\Pi$, let $\H$ be the set of those hyperplanes in $V$ which contain a $(\dim(V)-1)$-dimensional polytope of $\Pi$.
+Let $\Sigma$ be the partition of $P$ with respect to $\H$.
+We can think of $\Sigma$ as obtained from $\Pi$ by extending the facets of $\Pi$ through $P$, see \cref{fig:partition}.

-For each $S\in\P$ let $\QQ_S$ be the partition of $S$ with respect to $\H$.
+For each $S\in\Pi$ let $\Sigma_S$ be the partition of $S$ with respect to $\H$.
 From the first part we know

 As in the first case, it is straightforward to check that there is a disjoint decomposition

 Now (\ref{eq1}), (\ref{eq2}), and (\ref{smaller partition}) give

 \end{proof}